alexandertalamonti/manhwa-data/README.md

 At the end, I clean the data to make it more human readable since MAL's format is kind of eh.

+Another caveat to mention is that not all of the manga are found on MAL.
+I think sometimes, the API is buggy.
+Only around ~490 get found.
+I just choose not to include the ones that are not found.

 ## How to run
 Just the standard ->